Josh Hall (footballer): High jump career

 Hall won the bronze medal at the 2007 World Youth Championships in Athletics.
 He jumped a personal best of 2.26m nine times in 2010 which cleared the B qualifying height for the 2010 Commonwealth Games.
 However, he was overlooked for the 2010 Australian Commonwealth Games team and decided to take a break from high jump.
-Later in 2010 he attended training at the Townsvile City Lions AFC as a part of practical work in his sports science degree at James Cook University.
+Later in 2010 he attended training at the Townsville City Lions AFC as a part of practical work in his sports science degree at James Cook University.
 Despite only being required to run water initially, the trip would result in Hall playing Australian rules football for the first time at 20 years of age.
 The following year saw Hall sign up to play senior football for the Curra Swans in the AFL Townsville competition.

 After just four games of senior football for Curra, Hall attracted the attention of a Gold Coast Suns Academy scout.
 Although not officially a part of the team, Hall was invited to play football for the Gold Coast Suns reserves team in 2011 and showed much promise as a ruckman.
 He also fell 2 centimeters shy of qualifying for the High Jump in the 2012 London Olympics.